NguyenHiu/Time._RPG-Game/README.md

-# Time - RPG Game Project
+# Time. - 2D RPG Game Project

 ## Enthusiasm and Learning

-I have poured my passion for game development into Time, and it has been an incredible learning experience.
+I have poured my passion for game development into Time., and it has been an incredible learning experience.
 Through this project, I have gained a deeper understanding of Unity, C#, and various game development concepts.
-I am excited to continue improving and expanding Time, adding new features, and refining existing ones.
+I am excited to continue improving and expanding Time., adding new features, and refining existing ones.

 ## Development Status

-Time is currently under development.
+Time. is currently under development.
 I am continuously working on adding new features, improving gameplay mechanics, and enhancing the overall user experience.
 Stay tuned for updates and new content!

-Thank you for checking out Time!
+Thank you for checking out Time.!
 I hope you enjoy playing it as much as I enjoyed creating it.

 ## Features